The Two Stages of Withdrawal – Acute and Post-Acute

-Seasons Bali – Internationally Accredited Ecstasy Addiction Treatment
+Seasons Bali – Internationally Accredited Ice Addiction Treatment

-Seasons Bali’s experience shows that ecstasy addiction responds well to effective treatment.
+Seasons Bali’s experience shows that methamphetamine addiction responds well to effective treatment.
 This means addressing the physical, psychological, emotional, social and spiritual characteristics of the disease.

 We do this through implementing a balanced daily schedule that addresses the wellness of the whole person.
 This includes everything from group sessions and one on one counselling to yoga, exercise sessions and meditation.